tcltk/tcllib/embedded/md/tcllib/files/modules/mime/mime.md

   - <a name='7'></a>__::mime::copymessage__ *token* *channel*

-    This command copies the MIME represented by *token* part to the specified *channel*\.
+    Copies the MIME represented by *token* part to the specified *channel*\.
     The command operates synchronously, and uses fileevent to allow asynchronous operations to proceed independently\.
 It returns an empty string\.

   - <a name='8'></a>__::mime::buildmessage__ *token*

-    This command returns the MIME part represented by *token* as a string\.
+    Returns the MIME part represented by *token* as a string\.
 It is similar to __::mime::copymessage__, only it returns the data as a return string instead of writing to a channel\.

   - <a name='9'></a>__::mime::parseaddress__ *string*

-    This command takes a string containing one or more 822\-style address specifications and returns a list of serialized arrays, one element for each address specified in the argument\.
+    Takes a string containing one or more 822\-style address specifications and returns a list of serialized arrays, one element for each address specified in the argument\.
 If the string contains more than one address they will be separated by commas\.

     Each serialized array contains the properties below\.
 Note that one or more of these properties may be empty\.